khuwajashafique/khuwajashafique.github.io/README.md

 <h3 id="academic-background">Academic Background</h3>

 I hold a MA in Public Policy from **University of Karachi** and an MPhil in Public Policy from **Pakistan Institute of Development Economics, Islamabad**.
-My journey in academia has been driven by a desire to explore how  public policy</strong> and  innovation systems</strong> can foster societal progress.
+My journey in academia has been driven by a desire to explore how  public policy and  innovation systems can foster societal progress.
 My current research delves into challenges such as:
 <ul>
-<li>The  political economy of fusion energy</strong></li>
+<li>The  political economy of fusion energy</li>
-<li> Net-zero strategies</strong> and their implications for industrial policy</li>
+<li> Net-zero strategies and their implications for industrial policy</li>
-<li>The evolving role of  open science</strong> in fostering Industry 5.0</li>
+<li>The evolving role of  open science in fostering Industry 5.0</li>
 </ul>

 <h3 id="interests">Interests</h3>
 <p>Beyond my academic pursuits, I am passionate about:</p>
 <ul>
-<li> Outdoors &amp; Adventure:</strong> Hiking, long drives, and exploring nature</li>
+<li> Outdoors &amp; Adventure: Hiking, long drives, and exploring nature</li>
-<li> Books &amp; Movies:</strong> Reading insightful books and enjoying thought-provoking films</li>
+<li> Books &amp; Movies: Reading insightful books and enjoying thought-provoking films</li>
-<li> Meeting New People:</strong> I love engaging with individuals from diverse backgrounds and learning from their perspectives.</li>
+<li> Meeting New People: I love engaging with individuals from diverse backgrounds and learning from their perspectives.</li>
 </ul>

 <h3 id="skills">Skills</h3>
-<p>I am currently developing my programming skills in  Python &amp; R</strong>, combining theoretical understanding with practical exercises to apply them in research contexts like data analysis and modeling.</p>
+<p>I am currently developing my programming skills in  Python &amp; R, combining theoretical understanding with practical exercises to apply them in research contexts like data analysis and modeling.</p>

 <h3 id="you-can-reach-out-to-me-through">You can reach out to me through:</h3>
 <ul>